 While I highly recommend that you acquire (or hire) the skills to incorporate this methodology into your problem-solving toolkit, I can’t stress enough that you should invest the time to do it correctly.
 It takes effort, but the results are amazing.

-To learn more about design thinking, you can educate yourself with something as simple as this YouTube video or take a certification course straight from the people who do this work every day.
+To learn more about design thinking, you can educate yourself by taking a certification course straight from the people who do this work every day.